pnp/blog/content/post/microsoft365-development-security/index.md

 ## Summary

 I hope you enjoyed this post and found some helpful patterns.
 Of course this topic is not finally covered.
 The opposite is true, it will always be subject to change.
 This is because security always is a moving target.

-<iframe src="https://giphy.com/embed/3o6Zt254fdn49fZo9a" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/br-oktoberfest-wiesn-muenchen-3o6Zt254fdn49fZo9a">via GIPHY</a></p>
+So might be this post.

-Feel free to leave a comment here or in the related blog post or directly reach out to me on [Twitter](https://twitter.com/moeller2_0/)
+To help moving forward feel free to leave a comment here or in the referenced blog posts or directly reach out to me on [Twitter](https://twitter.com/moeller2_0/)